abdeali88/Financial-Analysis-of-Companies-for-Stock-Portfolio/README.md

 #### Preface
 The project follows the methodology of Barclays Global Investors (BGI) in creating long/short stock portfolios designed to generate excess or abnormal (alpha) returns using signals like the earnings quality signal.

-### Methodology Steps
-1. **Calculation of the Accrual Component of Operating Income:**
-   - Operating Income minus Depreciation = Cash flow component of Operating Income + Accrual component of Operating Income – Depreciation.
-   - Accrual Component for 2021 = (ΔCA – ΔCash) – (ΔCL – ΔSTD – ΔTP) - Dep.

-2. **Standardization of the Accrual Component:**
-   - The Accrual Component is standardized by dividing it by the Average Total Assets (average of the beginning and end of year book value of total assets).

-3. **Calculation of the Size-Adjusted Cumulative Abnormal Returns:**
-   - Stock returns are measured starting four months after the fiscal year end.
-   - Size-Adjusted Cumulative Abnormal Returns are calculated for the period from May 2022 to April 2023.

-4. **Forming the Long/Short Portfolio:**
-   - Companies are sorted based on Per Asset Accruals.
-   - The Long Portfolio includes the 25 companies with the lowest Per Asset Accruals.
-   - The Short Portfolio includes the 25 companies with the highest Per Asset Accruals.
-   - The Hedge Return is computed as the difference between the average Size-Adjusted Cumulative Abnormal Returns of the Long and Short portfolios.

 This project provides valuable insights into the relationship between accrual components and stock performance, aiding in investment decisions based on earnings quality signals.